qileng/T0/README.md

 5. Enter passcode on your iPhone.
 6. You will see a yellow warning ways "Preparing debugger support for XXX".
 Patiently wait for around 10 minutes until the warning goes away.
 7. From the top-left corner of Xcode window, use the dropdown list to select your device.
 It should be right next to the run and stop button.
-7. Hit run.
+8. Hit run.
-8. It may say something like "your iphone is busy, preparing debugger tools".
-If that happens, follow https://stackoverflow.com/questions/46316373/xcode-9-iphone-is-busy-preparing-debugger-support-for-iphone
+9. After Xcode installs the app, a warning will prompt.
+Proceed and go to Setting->General->Device Management->Some Apple ID and trust it.
-9. After Xcode installs the app, go to Setting->General->Device Management->Some Apple ID and trust it.
+10. Hit run again, app will automatically launch.